+Name of struck off Company Nature of Balance Relationship

+transactions outstanding as with the Struck

-Name of struck off Company transactions with struck-off Company outstanding as at 31 March 2023 with the Struck off company, if any, to be Vendor GK Marketing Services Private Limited Payable - Name of struck off Company Nature of transactions with struck-off Company Balance outstanding as at 31 March 2022 Relationship with the Struck off company, if any, to be disclosed New Golden Transport Company Receivables Customer IMS Services Pvt.
-Ltd Payable Vendor Central Agency & Services Private Limited Receivables 0.01 Customer Welink Smo India Private Limited Payable Vendor EMS Networks Private Limited Payable Vendor Secureplus Allied Private Limited Payable 0.03 Vendor Apex Associates Private Limited Payable Vendor Epic Attires Private Limited Payable Vendor Graphite India Limited Payable - Vendor to the Consolidated financial statements for the year ended March 31, 2023
+with struck-off at 31 March off company, if

+Company 2023 any, to be

+GK Marketing Services Private Limited Payable - Vendor

+Name of struck off Company Nature of transactions with struck-off Company Balance outstanding as at 31 March 2022 Relationship with the Struck off company, if any, to be disclosed New Golden Transport Company Receivables Customer IMS Services Pvt.
+Ltd Payable Vendor Central Agency & Services Private Limited Receivables 0.01 Customer Welink Smo India Private Limited Payable Vendor EMS Networks Private Limited Payable Vendor Secureplus Allied Private Limited Payable 0.03 Vendor Apex Associates Private Limited Payable Vendor Epic Attires Private Limited Payable Vendor Graphite India Limited Payable - Vendor

-^{}Amounts below rounding off norms
+Amounts below rounding off norms

-- (ix) The Group has not granted loans or advance in nature of loans to Related parties which are repayable on demand or without specifying terms / period of repayment. - (x) The Group has utilised funds raised on short term basis for the purpose for which it was taken.
+(ix) The Group has not granted loans or advance in nature of loans to Related parties which are repayable on demand or without specifying terms / period of repayment.

+(x) The Group has utilised funds raised on short term basis for the purpose for which it was taken.